fengalin/media-toc/README.md

 # media-toc [![Build Status](https://travis-ci.org/fengalin/media-toc.svg?branch=master)](https://travis-ci.org/fengalin/media-toc) [![Build status](https://ci.appveyor.com/api/projects/status/eu9p6ggcflj89h3v?svg=true)](https://ci.appveyor.com/project/fengalin/media-toc)
-media-toc is an application to build a table of contents from a media file or to split a media file into chapters.
-It is primarily developed in Rust on Linux, it can be built on Windows and should also work on MacOS.
+**media-toc** is an application to build a table of contents from a media file or to split a media file into chapters.
+It is primarily developed in Rust on Linux, it runs on Windows and should also work on macOS.

-media-toc is not functional yet, see the [Status section](#status) below.
+**media-toc** is not fully functional yet, see the [Status section](#status) below.
 Of course, you can contribute to the project if you find it interesting.

 ## <a name='status'></a>Status
 At the moment, **media-toc** can: